MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/api/fitting.md

 From Ref.
 1,

 > The equations of state depend nonlinearly of a collection of parameters,
-> $E_0$, $V_0$, $B_0$, $B_0'$, ..., that represent physical properties of the
+$E_0$, $V_0$, $B_0$, $B_0'$, ..., that represent physical properties of the
-> solid at equilibrium and can, in principle, be obtained expermentally by
-> independent methods.
-The use of a given analytical EOS may have significant
-> influence on the results obtained, particularly because the parameters are far
-> from being independent.
-The number of parameters has to be considered in
-> comparing the goodness of fit of functional forms with different analytical
-> flexibility.
-The possibility of using too many parameters, beyond what is
-> physically justified by the information contained in the experimental data, is
-> a serious aspect that deserves consideration.
+solid at equilibrium and can, in principle, be obtained expermentally by independent methods.
+The use of a given analytical EOS may have significant influence on the results obtained, particularly because the parameters are far from being independent.
+The number of parameters has to be considered in comparing the goodness of fit of functional forms with different analytical flexibility.
+The possibility of using too many parameters, beyond what is physically justified by the information contained in the experimental data, is a serious aspect that deserves consideration.

 In [`EquationsOfStateOfSolids`](https://github.com/MineralsCloud/EquationsOfStateOfSolids.jl),
 the nonlinear fitting is currently implemented by [`LsqFit`](https://github.com/JuliaNLSolvers/LsqFit.jl), a small library that provides basic least-squares fitting in pure Julia.
-It only utilizes the _Levenberg-Marquardt algorithm_ for non-linear fitting.
+It only utilizes the _Levenberg–Marquardt algorithm_ for non-linear fitting.
 See its [documentation](https://github.com/JuliaNLSolvers/LsqFit.jl/blob/master/README.md) for more information.